 How can technology help cities meet new challenges, both today and in the future?
-This is one of the key themes at Smart City LIVE, a global virtual event on November 17 and 18, 2020, bringing together attendees from more than 700 cities in 140 countries around the world.
-The event will cover topics such as technologies as enablers of the COVID-19 response, post-lockdown urban mobility challenges, resilient infrastructures, and the challenges and opportunities of economic recovery.
+This was one of the key themes at Smart City LIVE, a global virtual event, bringing together attendees from more than 700 cities in 140 countries around the world.
+The event covered topics such as technologies as enablers of the COVID-19 response, post-lockdown urban mobility challenges, resilient infrastructures, and the challenges and opportunities of economic recovery.

 Microsoft events at Smart City Live

-We hope you’ll join us for our virtual events during Smart City Live, including the keynote session by Microsoft Corporate Vice President Julia Glidden.
-Please note there is no cost to attend the expo, but registration is required.
+You can now view on-demand sessions from Smart City Live, including the keynote session by Microsoft Corporate Vice President Julia Glidden.
+Please note there is no cost, but registration is required.
 Here is a summary of the Microsoft events at the event:

-Keynote (17 Nov 17h (CET, Barcelona)): Julia Glidden, Microsoft Corporate Vice President, Worldwide Public Sector, will discuss how COVID-19 response and recovery is driving the evolution of digital cities now, faster than ever before.
-Through the interview, we will explore what it means to transform now, as a necessity of the present than as a vision of the future.
+Keynote: Julia Glidden, Microsoft Corporate Vice President, Worldwide Public Sector, discusses how COVID-19 response and recovery is driving the evolution of digital cities now, faster than ever before.
+Through the interview, we explore what it means to transform now, as a necessity of the present than as a vision of the future.

-Panel discussion (18 Nov 16h-17h (CET, Barcelona)): From Crisis to Opportunity: Transforming European Cities in the COVID Era.
-Moderated by Julia Glidden, this discussion will feature city leaders from four European capitals: Berlin, Copenhagen, London, and Madrid.
+Panel discussion: From Crisis to Opportunity: Transforming European Cities in the COVID Era.
+Moderated by Julia Glidden, this discussion features city leaders from four European capitals: Berlin, Copenhagen, London, and Madrid.
 They will provide insights into how cities are empowering people, enhancing operations government, and enabling societies in unprecedented times.

-Panel discussion (18 Nov 11:30h-12:30h (CET, Barcelona)): Cities Reboot: Data Driven Solutions for the new Sustainable and Inclusive Cities.
+Panel discussion: Cities Reboot: Data Driven Solutions for the new Sustainable and Inclusive Cities.
 Hear firsthand how the Internet of Things (IoT), digital twins, and data platforms are enabling cities to deliver against environmental and social sustainability challenges.